Skip to main content

 HHLA (Hamburger Hafen und Logistik AG) operates three terminals: CTA (Altenwerder) — fully automated, one of the most advanced in Europe; CTB (Burchardkai) — HHLA's largest terminal, handling over 3 million TEU per year; CTT (Tollerort) — specialising in feeder services and short European routes.

-Eurogate operates one large terminal at Wallmannkai, primarily serving CMA CGM, Yang Ming and other members of the Ocean and THE Alliance networks.
+Eurogate operates one large terminal (CTH) at Wallmannkai, primarily serving CMA CGM, Yang Ming and Ocean Alliance carriers.
+As of February 2025 the maritime alliances have been restructured: THE Alliance has transformed into the Premier Alliance (ONE, HMM, Yang Ming), and Hapag-Lloyd has joined Maersk in the Gemini Cooperation.

 Each terminal has its own truck appointment system and distinct gate hours.
 Before planning a container pick-up, always check the current operating hours of the relevant terminal — they change seasonally and depend on utilisation levels.